Gina Din: Awards

-In 2011, as part of the Gina Din group, she received accolades for championing the ‘Kenyans for Kenya’ campaign in response to the famine and deaths in Turkana.
+In 2011, as part of the Gina Din group, she received accolades for championing the Kenyans for Kenya campaign in response to the famine and deaths in Turkana.
 The campaign raised more than 700 million Kenya Shillings.

-in 2013, Gina Din-Kariuki was named New Africa Magazine's 100 most influential Africans.
+In 2013, Gina Din-Kariūki was named New Africa Magazine's 100 most influential Africans.

-In 2015, Gina Din-Kariuki was named East Africa Business Woman of the Year for which she received the CNBC Africa All Africa Business Leaders Awards (AABLA).
+In 2015, Gina Din-Kariūki was named East Africa Business Woman of the Year for which she received the CNBC Africa All Africa Business Leaders Awards (AABLA).